Alcohol addiction treatment can be sought through a private alcohol rehab or an NHS-funded rehab.

-- You get outpatient services for alcohol and drug care prior to being admitted to a drug rehab facility.
+- There is outpatient services for alcohol and drug care prior to being admitted to a drug rehab facility.

-- Accessibility is a hurdle.
+Accessibility is very difficult.
 In 2019, 4% of people were awarded NHS funded inpatient care for drug or alcohol recovery .

 - There are no NHS rehab centres, only government funded rehab places.

-- You have to detox before entering rehab and that means working with addiction counsellors or any other national charity working organization that deals with addiction to show that you're willing to change.
+- Patients have to detox before entering rehab and that means working with addiction counsellors or any other national charity working organisation that deals with addiction, to show willingness to change.

-- The lengthy waiting time can negatively impact your health if you're in urgent need of care.
+- The lengthy waiting time can negatively impact health if in urgent need of care.

 - NHS rehab has a strict criterion that most people with alcohol addiction struggle to meet.

-- Even if you meet all the criteria for NHS funding, there's no guarantee of placement as local authorities may be low on funds.
+- Even if people meet all the criteria for NHS funding, there's no guarantee of placement as local authorities may be low on funds.

-- You may not have a choice in the rehab you attend or programme.
+- Does not have a choice in the rehab attended or programme.

-- Since NHS services mostly prioritize outpatient care in the community setting, you will not be able to effectively avoid drinking as you're exposed to other alcohol addicts.
+- Since NHS services mostly prioritise outpatient care in the community setting, patient will not be able to effectively avoid drinking due to exposure of other alcohol addicts.
 That's why the recovery rates for NHS services are lower compared to rehab clinics.

 - Other forms of mental illnesses that co-occur with alcoholism are treated separately, which has proven to be unsuccessful in most cases.

 Private facilities are better at handling alcohol abuse and alcohol withdrawal symptoms.
-Such facilities provide a safe environment where you stay sober and free from drugs.
+Such facilities provide a safe environment to stay sober and free from drugs.

 Admission is fast and most rehab clinics allow clients to leave contact requests on their platform.
-You also get to work with an experienced team that will provide you with holistic care.
+Addicts get to work with an experienced team that will provide holistic care.

 The NHS offers therapy for drug or alcohol addiction.
 By partnering with local authorities, the NHS ensures that the doors remain open to those struggling with addiction.

-Most of the services are outpatient due to funding cuts.
-However, the major issue with NHS is accessibility.
+Most of the services are outpatient due to funding cuts and the major issue with NHS is accessibility.

-It would be better to pay for private rehab.
-This option gives you more choices and you get to be admitted immediately.
-You also get a higher chance of recovery.
+It would be better to pay for a private rehab.
+This option ensures more choices and immediate admission.
+There is a higher chance of recovery.